reedy/ESP32-RevK/revk-dev.md

 The `jo_t` type has a pointer in to the object.
 For creating this is constantly moving forward adding fields and values.
 For parsing it is possible to rewind and go back and move forward through the object.

+Use `jo_free` to free an object, but some functions such as `revk_info`, etc, free for you.

+### Error handling

+If at any point there is an error, e.g. bad parsing, or bad creating, or memory overrun creating then an error flag is set.
+You can check with `jo_error` to see if an error.
+Once set parsing stops (`JO_END` returned) and creating stops (no action).

 ### Parsing JSON

 To parse a JSON object in memory you start with `jo_parse_mem` which is given a buffer and length.